atoptima/Coluna.jl/docs/src/man/decomposition.md

 [`BlockDecomposition.@dantzig_wolfe_decomposition`](@ref) and [`BlockDecomposition.@benders_decomposition`](@ref).

-The macro creates a decomposition tree where the root is the master and the depth is the number of nested decomposition.
+The macro creates a decomposition tree where the root is the master and the depth is the number of nested decompositions.
 A classic Dantzig-Wolfe or Benders decomposition produces a decomposition tree of depth 1.
 At the moment, nested decomposition is not supported.